 For events or actions selected in the “Notifications” tab, you’ll receive an email notification instantly.
 Default notifications are set as being on for the following events: someone sends you a private message, someone comments on your profile, someone invites you to an event, group notifications, someone replies to your forum post, or someone likes your content.

 Change Your Chapter Membership

-To change your primary local CCL chapter or electoral district, please use the form at this link.
+To change your local CCL chapter or electoral district, please use the form at this link.

-Note: Using this form will move you to another chapter throughout CCL and place you on the new chapter's roster.
-You will be added to the new chapter's group on Community during the nightly data sync (i.e., it won’t be automatic).
-Note: You can only be in one chapter at a time (you can however join as many Action Teams as you want).
+Note: Using this form will move you to another CCL chapter and add you to the new chapter's roster.
+You will also be added to the new chapter's group on Community during the nightly data sync (i.e., it won’t happen instantly).

 Note: You can only be a member of one local chapter, but you can, however, join as many Action Teams as you want.